-Victimization leaves lasting marks which are not generally addressed in therapeutic settings but which, if not addressed, can affect the quality of life for survivors of abuse.
-The RECOVERY Program is a group program conducted in schools, therapeutic settings and community organizations for children, ages 6-18 and adults who have been previously victimized (RECOVERY is for previously abused children and Adults).
-Over a period of ten to twenty sessions, the RECOVERY Program (Links found below) is designed to build or rebuild essential life skills which are needed to recovery fully from victimization and to minimize the probability that it will recur.
+Victimization leaves lasting marks that are not generally addressed in therapeutic settings but which, if not addressed, can affect the quality of life for survivors of abuse.
+The RECOVERY Program is a group program conducted in schools, therapeutic settings, and community organizations for children, ages 6-18, and adults who have been previously victimized.
+Over a period of ten to twenty sessions, the RECOVERY Program (Links found below) is designed to build or rebuild essential life skills that are needed to recover fully from victimization and to minimize the probability that it will recur.

 During the Program, participants in the group learn, with and from the other participants, that:

 – Abuse shouldn’t have happened to them

 – They can actively work to prevent it in the future

 – The effects the abuse has on their lives is shaped by choices they make every day

 – To rebuild self-esteem which is so essential to the development of an individual’s full potential